Thekkady

 The most comfortable way to see the sanctuary is on a boat ride on the man-made Periyar Lake.

 Thekkady is, in short, a pleasant heaven on earth with its bountiful treasures of tropical flora and fauna of the Western Ghats.
 The best time to visit Thekkady is between October to March, as the climate is comparatively cooler and ideal for sightseeing, especially for sightseeing in the forest.
-It is also around this time of the year the tourist festivals are also conducted.
+It is also around this time of the year that tourist festivals are also conducted.

 Pandikuzhi